UFO's and the Men Who Fly Them!

 UFO's and the Men Who Fly Them! is a 1996 Man or Astro-man?
-7" EP released jointly by Jezz Thorpe (Drug Racer) and Henry Owings of Chunklet (magazine) on Drug Racer Records.
+7-inch EP released jointly by Jezz Thorpe (Drug Racer) and Henry Owings of Chunklet (magazine) on Drug Racer Records.
 It was released on gray vinyl, anti-freeze green vinyl, red vinyl and black vinyl—with red being the rarest (only 100 pressed).
 The EP was recorded at Zero Return Studios in Wetumpka, AL.

 This single featured a die-cut sleeve that unfolded to reveal a punch-out "flying saucer disc" (assembled in 5 easy steps).
 The punch-out and assemble UFO led to many a damaged picture sleeve, making the procurement of a mint copy of this record even more difficult.